Crop Smart Seed Variety Guide 2021

 Astute – A mid-season fully awned variety suited to medium to high yielding environments.
 Stem rust RMR, stripe rust RMR, leaf rust RMR and CCN R.

-Bilby – New variety with good potential.
-A dwarf, early-mid season potential milling oat.
+BILBY – A dwarf, early-mid season potential milling oat.
 Excellent grain yield, similar to Williams and Bannister, with improved grain quality, low screenings and high groat percentage.
 Stem rust MSS, leaf rust R, septoria MSS and CCN S.

-NEW in 2021 – Kingbale will be commercially available in 2021 (although please advise expression of interest now).
+NEW in 2021 – KINGBALE will be commercially available in 2021.
 A world first IMI tolerant oaten hay variety, mid-flowering, single gene IMI tolerant oaten hay variety with improved tolerance to soil residual imidazolinone herbicides.
 An ideal variety for use where there are IMI residue concerns from previous crops.
 A tall variety with good early vigour and preliminary data shows Kingbale has a similar disease and agronomic profile to Wintaroo.
 CCN resistant, however rust (likely susceptible) will require proactive management.
-The earliest date a full chemical registration for use in oaten hay production is March 2021, however this is subject to 2019 field testing results and growers are advised that delays may occur.
+The earliest date a full chemical registration for use in oaten hay production is March 2021, pending a Sentry® registration.

 KOWARI – (Preferred Variety), An early maturing dwarf potential milling variety, slightly taller than Mitika and suited to medium to high rainfall zones.
 It has good grain quality, improved β-glucan content and low screenings.
 Stem rust S, leaf rust R, septoria S and CCN VS.